dcSpark/cardano-multiplatform-lib/docs/docs/index.md

 ## Pre-requisite knowledge

-This library assumes a certain amount of knowledge about how Cardano works (want to avoid re-documenting the wheel).
+This library assumes a certain amount of knowledge about how Cardano works (to avoid re-documenting the wheel).

 You can find the specifications of Cardano's ledger [here](https://github.com/input-output-hk/cardano-ledger-specs) which we suggest consulting as you use this library.
 Notably, the `Shelley ledger formal specification` covers the core concepts.
+Make sure to check the specs for later eras as well when needed.

 ## Benefits of using this library

 Serialization/deserialization code is automatically generated from Cardano’s official specification, which guarantees it can easily stay up to date!
-We do this using a tool managed by EMURGO & dcSpark called `cddl-codegen`_ which can be re-used for other tasks such as automatically generate a Rust library for Cardano metadata specifications!
+We do this using a tool managed by EMURGO & dcSpark called `cddl-codegen` which can be re-used for other tasks such as automatically generate a Rust library for Cardano metadata specifications!

+The most important feature of this is that CML has been generated to allow all CBOR details to be preserved.
+With CBOR many CBOR structures can have multiple ways to serialize to bytes from the same equivalent structure.
+This causes issues especially when computing hashes and is a frequent problem with working across tools e.g. cardano-node-cli and cardano-serialization-lib encoding plutus datums differently.
+This makes CML much more compatible with all other libraries as it will remember all these specific CBOR encoding details.
+This is particularly important for use with dApps and wallets connecting to dApps.

 It is also very easy to create scripts in Rust or WASM to share with stake pools, or even embed inside an online tool!
 No more crazy